The Ultimate Ignition Poker Review

 Zone Poker improves on the quick-fold formula with anonymous tables, completely guaranteeing that you can’t be tracked by opponents even across a single session.

-The total player count for each limit is pooled together as a single entity, rather than tie anyone to a single table.
+The total player count for each limit is pooled together as a single entity, rather than tie everyone to a single table.

 I would love to see Zone Poker available in a 9-seat format, but Ignition Poker currently only offers it in 6-seat format.